henry2004y/VisAnaJulia/docs/src/man/log.md

 Currently VisAna is more of a collection of scripts, instead of a true package.
 I am planning to build individual packages for each feature, so that others can make more use of what they want specifically.
+For example, the field tracing and test particle tracing have now become individual modules [FieldTracer.jl](https://github.com/henry2004y/FieldTracer.jl) and [TestParticle.jl](https://github.com/henry2004y/TestParticle.jl).
+Furthermore, these two packages can be merged into one called *Tracer.jl*.

-Demos are provided for calling Matlab/Python directly from Julia for debugging and testing.
-This part will later be separated out for potential Python and Matlab users.
+Demos are provided for calling MATLAB/Python directly from Julia for debugging and testing.
+This part will later be separated out for potential Python and MATLAB users.
 Currently the plotting and interpolation needed during plotting are done in Python.
 For instance, the scattered interpolation is done via `Interpolate` in Scipy.
 Hopefully these additional dependencies will be cut down.

 At first I forgot to export the Data struct, so everytime when I modified the code and rerun plotdata, it will shout error at me, saying no type was found for the input type.